-DOING BUSINESS IN LIBYA
+DOING BUSINESS IN LIBYA IN 2023

 Company registration in Libya is both difficult and expensive, due to the country’s complex regulatory environment.
 That said, the country is a major oil producer, a member of the Organisation of Petroleum Exporting Countries (OPEC), and is slowly opening its doors to foreign investment.
 As a result, some international entrepreneurs are now looking seriously at incorporating a Libya company.

 |Compare different Libya entities||Joint stock company||Fast Solution||Free zone company||Branch office||Representative office|

 |Also known as||Shirka mushtarika||Sharakah dhat masyuwlih mahduduh||Sharakah dhat masyuwlih mahduduh||Maktab firei||Maktab tamthiliin|

 |Best use of company?||All goods and services||Close client deal now||Manuf/ export trading||Specific projects||Marketing/ research|

 |How soon to invoice Clients?||3 months||1 month||3 months||9 months||Cannot trade|